paulroho/paulroho.github.io/_posts/2014-09-29-Ten-Ingredients-to-Rock-the-App-Store.md

-KeyNote: 10 Ingredients to Rock the App Store with Your App
+MAE2014 Day 1 - KeyNote: 10 Ingredients to Rock the App Store with Your App
 ===
 by Christian Kaar (Runtastic)